'What courses should students take if they want to become successful investors?'

 Having said that, we firmly believe that investing is a marathon and not a sprint.
 In other words, we have no place for tricks or methods that encourage short term thinking and promise investors to give multi-fold returns in a very short period of time.

 We are all about sensible long term investing.
 And given that businesses evolve over time and take years to prove themselves, how can it be any different we believe.
-Therefore investors looking to invest in our recommendations from the point of view of making a quick buck or identifying the next big fad in town will be left hugely disappointed in us.
+Therefore investors looking to invest in Equitymaster recommendations from the point of view of making a quick buck or identifying the next big fad in town will be left hugely disappointed in us.

 For long term value investors though, we are pretty confident of being the topmost resource and the go-to website when it comes to gaining insight on value investing and building a market beating portfolio.